Carmel Child Custody Attorneys

-For such an arrangement to work parents need to live in relative close to each other.
+For such an arrangement to work, parents need to live relatively close to each other.
 This is particularly important if children are school age, where both parents need to live within a commutable distance to the child's school, for such an arrangement to work.

 Joint physical custody of children also works best if children are a little older.

 When a child is still very young, the courts may prefer for one parent to have primary physical custody, while the other parent has liberal parenting time.
 For joint physical custody to work, parents also need to be able to co-parent effectively.

 Effective co-parenting requires parents to be able to get along well, respect each other, and be able to set and abide by boundaries.
 Where families have high conflict or where there are accusations of abuse or neglect, joint physical custody is not recommended.

 Primary Physical Custody